bernatbellmunt/ironh_project1/README.md

 After looking into the graphs we can validate the hypothesis: **the white shark is the most deadly specie and the one that attacks the most when there is no provocation from humans**.
 Humans are not willing to provoke much the white shark, being the nurse shark the specie that has a higher number of recorded provoked attacks.

+### RECAP

+At the beginning of the document we set the following hypothesis.

+1. Shark attacks are more fatal in the present.

+2. Australia is the country where surfers are more attacked in the summer.

+3. White shark is the most deadly specie and is the specie that attacks more when not provoked.

+After the exercise we are able to:

+- Refuse hypothesis 1: Shark attacks have increased in number, but the fatality has remained stable.
+- Refuse hypothesys 2: Florida(USA) is the area with the highest record of surfers attacked.
+- Validate hypothesis 3: the White Shark is the deadliest species and the one that occasionates more unprovoked attacks.